-There are many cosmetic companies that claim that you can slow the signs of aging by using their wonder product.
-Some of them are good, and others are just very expensive short term gap fillers.
+Many cosmetic companies claim that you can slow the signs of aging by using their wonder product.
+Some of them are good, and others are just very expensive short-term gap fillers.

-Bovine, Marine or Plant-Based Collagen
+Bovine, Marine, or Plant-Based Collagen Stimulants

 Bovine collagen is taken from cows.
 After a cow has been slaughtered, the human food-grade meat is sent off to the butchers.
 What is left is sent off to various places to be turned into pet food, or collagen.

 Sometimes the offcuts are dried and ground into powders.
-Add a bit of flavoring and then this is bottled for human consumption.
+Add a bit of flavouring and then this is bottled for human consumption.

 Don’t think that animal-based collagen is restricted to cows.
 All animals that are farmed for human consumption are used to make animal-based collagen.

-Fish are farmed or harvested intentionally for the purpose of becoming marine collagen.
-The manufacturers use the ‘ends’ being the guts, scales, bones, and the like, and grind it up or boil it into gelatine.
-And voilà, you now have marine collagen.
+Fish are farmed or harvested intentionally to become marine collagen.
+The manufacturers use the ‘ends’ being the guts, scales, bones, and the like, and grind it up or boil it into gelatin.

 Yikes!
 Talk about animal cruelty.